RyanJulyan/Flask-BDA/README.md

 DATABASE_NAME = 'flaskbda'

 ```

+Ensure that your MS-SQL instance has remote connection rights set up and enabled reference (here)[https://knowledgebase.apexsql.com/configure-remote-access-connect-remote-sql-server-instance-apexsql-tools/]:
+* Right – click on the server
+* Select the Properties option.
+    * In the Server Properties dialog select the Connections tab (on the left)
+        * Check the "Allow remote connections to this server" checkbox

+Ensure that the "SQL server configuration management" settings are configured correctly
+* Start-> Programs -> Microsoft SQL Server <Version eg: 2019>
+    * Select "SQL Server Configuration Manager"
+        * In the left pane of SQL Server Configuration Manager select the "SQL Server Network Configuration"
+            * select Protocols for <your server name eg: MSSQLSERVER>
+                * Make sure that TCP/IP protocol is enabled and right click on TCP/IP and select the Properties option.
+In the TCP/IP Properties dialog select the IP Addresses tab and scroll down to IPAII.
+If the TCP Dynamic Ports dialog box contains 0, which indicates that the Database Engine is listening on dynamic ports, delete the 0 and set the TCP Dynamic Ports to blank and TCP Port to 1433.
+Port 1433 is the default instance that SQL Server uses.
+                * When you click the OK button you will be prompted with a message to restart the service
+* In the left pane of SQL Server Configuration Manager select "SQL Server Services"
+    * right-click SQL Server<instance_name eg: MSSQLSERVER>
+        * click Restart

+# Multi Tenants

 > By default Flask-BDA connects to a tenant called `core`. this is done using the `SQLALCHEMY_BINDS` object which should have the specific connection details you require for each tenant.
 By default the above default connection details are combined into a string called `SQLALCHEMY_DATABASE_URI` which was meant to allow for quick and easy single tenant setup.